James Fenimore Cooper: Legacy

-Though some scholars have hesitated to classify Cooper as a strict Romantic, Victor Hugo pronounced him greatest novelist of the century outside France.
-Honoré de Balzac, while mocking a few of Cooper's novels ("rhapsodies") and expressing reservations about his portrayal of characters, enthusiastically called The Pathfinder a masterpiece and professed great admiration for Cooper's portrayal of nature, only equalled in his view by Walter Scott.
+Though some scholars have hesitated to classify Cooper as a strict Romantic, Victor Hugo pronounced him "the greatest novelist of the century" outside France.
+Honoré de Balzac, while mocking a few of Cooper's novels ("rhapsodies") and expressing reservations about his portrayal of characters, enthusiastically called The Pathfinder a masterpiece and professed great admiration for Cooper's portrayal of nature, only equaled in his view by Walter Scott.
 Mark Twain, the ultimate Realist, criticized the Romantic plots and overwrought language of The Deerslayer and The Pathfinder in his satirical but shrewdly observant essay, "Fenimore Cooper's Literary Offenses" (1895).

 Cooper was also criticized heavily in his day for his depiction of women characters in his work.
 James Russell Lowell, Cooper's contemporary and a critic, referred to it poetically in A Fable for Critics, writing, "... the women he draws from one model don't vary / All sappy as maples and flat as a prairie."

 Cooper's lasting reputation today rests largely upon the five Leatherstocking Tales.
-In his 1960 study focusing on romantic relationships, both hetero- and homo-sexual, literary scholar Leslie Fiedler opines that with the exception of the five Natty Bumppo-Chingachgook novels, Cooper's "collected works are monumental in their cumulative dullness."
-More recent criticism views all thirty-two novels in the context of Cooper's responding to changing political, social, and economic realities in his time period.
+In his 1960 study focusing on romantic relationships, both hetero- and homosexual, literary scholar Leslie Fiedler opines that with the exception of the five Natty Bumppo-Chingachgook novels, Cooper's "collected works are monumental in their cumulative dullness."
+More recent criticism views all 32 novels in the context of Cooper's responding to changing political, social, and economic realities in his time period.

 Cooper was honored on a U.S. commemorative stamp, the Famous American series, issued in 1940.

+Cooper appears briefly as a character in Anya Seton's 1944 historical romance Dragonwyck.